Ben Bitton

-Ben Bitton (or Biton, בן ביטון; born 3 January 1991) is an Israeli association footballer who plays as a defender for Hapoel Lod.
+Ben Bitton (or Biton, בן ביטון; born 3 January 1991) is an Israeli former association footballer who played as a defender.

 Early life

 Bitton was born in Bat Yam, Israel, to a family of Sephardic Jewish descent.

 Club career

 Sektzia Ness Ziona

 Bitton began his career in the youth system of Hapoel Tel Aviv.
 In August 2010, loaned to Sektzia Ness Ziona, in order to gain playing time.
 On 7 August 2014, he made his debut in 2–1 victory against Hapoel Bnei Lod at the group stage of the Toto Cup.

 Hapoel Nazareth Illit

 After his loan period ended, he was loaned to Hapoel Nazareth Illit.
 He made his debut on 3 September 2012 in a 2–2 draw against Hapoel Ra'anana.
 On 4 February 2013, he received a red card for a first time at career against Hapoel Rishon LeZion.

 Hapoel Be'er Sheva

 After his loan period ended, he was released from Hapoel Tel Aviv and On 27 June 2013 signed to Hapoel Be'er Sheva, with his teammate Ben Turjeman.
 On 30 September 2013, he made his debut in a 2–1 league victory against Bnei Yehuda Tel Aviv.
 Bitton was part of a successful season for Be'er Sheva, who finished the season in 2nd place.

 On 17 July 2014, he made his debut in the European Competition, in the 2–1 loss against RNK Split at UEFA Europa League qualifying.
 On 2 December 2014, he scored his debut career goal at the 1–1 draw against Hapoel Ironi Kiryat Shmona.